-Trying to calculate how much mortgage you can safely afford is a little bit of a double edged sword.
-There is the amount you want, the amount the bank will lend you, and of course, the actual amount you can safely afford.
+Trying to calculate how much mortgage you can afford is a little bit of a double-edged sword.
+There’s the amount you want to spend, the amount of money a bank will lend you, and of course, the actual amount you can safely afford.
 Enter the Millennial Homeowner Mortgage Affordability Calculator.

-This Mortgage Affordability Calculator is unlike the other affordability calculators.
+This home Mortgage Affordability Calculator is unlike any other mortgage calculator you might find online.
 This calculator is designed to give you the amount you can safely afford once you have factored in all of your regular expenses.
 We created it with the consumer in mind because buying a home is a huge financial decision.

 How is this Mortgage Affordability Calculator Different?

-It’s based on your take home income (the bank uses gross income, which is the amount you make before taxes and deductions), and factors in all of your other expenses like housing, debt and everything else.
+This home loan calculator is based on your take-home income.
+(As stated, banks use gross monthly income, which is the amount you make before taxes and deductions).
+This mortgage affordability calculator also factors in all of your other expenses like housing, debt, and everything else.

-If you want to dive deep into how much home you can safely afford, I strongly suggest you get our guide “How Much Home Can I Safely Afford?”
-In it we go into all the details and give you a worksheet to figure out your monthly mortgage payment.
+If you want to dive deep into how much home you can safely afford, I strongly suggest you get our guide, “How to Afford Your First Home” In it, we go into all the details and give you a worksheet to figure out your monthly mortgage payment.

 Why does this form have so many more boxes?

-Remember if you are using the banks loan affordability calculator, then you are being told what the bank will lend you, not how much you can afford with your own unique financial situation.
+Remember, if you are using the banks’ loan affordability calculator, you are told what the bank will lend you, not how much you can afford with your own unique financial situation.

-Once you have used the calculator to figure out a safe amount that you can borrow.
-The next step would be to get pre-approved for a mortgage.
+Once you have used the calculator to figure out a safe amount that you can borrow, the next step would be to get pre-approved for a mortgage.
 This step is for those of you who are planning on buying a home soon.
-If you are just in the beginning stages then you can start to save up for your down payment.
+If you are just in the beginning stages of preparing for homeownership, then you can start to save up for your down payment before getting pre-approved.